pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ## RDF Model

-### Modeling the publishing domain
+### Publishing domain

 The publishing domain is described in our model using the Semantic Publishing and Referencing Ontologies, a.k.a.
 [SPAR Ontologies](http://www.sparontologies.net/).
-We do import several of these ontologies (please consult the section **Incorporated external ontologies**).
+We do import several of these ontologies (please consult the paragraph "Incorporated external ontologies").
-Refer to the documentation on Spar Ontologies site for an exhaustive treatment.
+Refer to the documentation on the SPAR Ontologies' site for an exhaustive treatment.

 In the reset of this section we describe the modeling entities of the